jacksonmalms/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/pqUE1tr.png"/>
 </p>
 <p>
 Then respond to the ticket with any response you want and decide if the ticket should remain open or resolved if you implemented a solution and fixed the issue.
-Then just continue to practice making up/creating tickets and working though them as many times as you want!
+Then just continue to practice making up/creating tickets and working through them as many times as you want!

 Congrats, you've made it through all three of my osTicket tutorials/labs!
-Also, don't forget to clean up your resources in Azure or turn off your VM so you dont incur extra charges.
+Also, don't forget to clean up your resources in Azure or turn off your VM so you don't incur extra charges.